 This is because the observer adds energy to the interaction with the approaching photon when moving towards it.
 Conversely, the observer subtracts energy from the interaction when moving away from a photon.

 Red-shift and blue-shift of light is therefore entirely about relative motion.
-It does not matter what energy level the photon has while traversing the space between the observer and the observed.
+It doesn’t matter what energy level the photon has while traversing the space between the observer and the observed.
 All that matters is relative motion.
-If the observer and the observed travel at identical speed, no net red-shift will be detected, even if both travel at a tremendous speed relative to some other object.
+If the observer and the observed travel at identical speeds, no net red-shift will be detected, even if both travel at a tremendous speed relative to some other object.